 Second session tasks: updating, inhibiting and sustained attention tasks

-Following previous works on the relationship between language production and domain-general cognitive abilities, we included tasks to measure the updating, sustained attention, and inhibition abilities.
-The choice of tasks used for measuring these abilities is not straightforward, either because these tasks have been shown to poorly correlate together while being supposed to measure a similar underlying construct, or because the metrics that can be assessed with these tasks can suffer in their abilities to capture inter-individual variability.
+Following previous works on the relationship between language production and domain-general cognitive abilities, we included tasks to measure participants’ updating, sustained attention, and inhibition abilities.
+The choice of tasks used for measuring these abilities is not straightforward, either because these tasks have been shown to poorly correlate with each other while being supposed to measure a similar underlying construct, or because the metrics that can be assessed with these tasks can suffer in their abilities to capture inter-individual variability.

-The rationale for the selection of tasks was as follow: in order to replicate and extend previous finding in the word production literature, we included tasks that have been previously used.
-Moreover, we followed recent recommendation originating from the literature concerned by the cognitive functions we are interested in.
-As a results, we relied on additional tasks compared to the one previously used in the literature, and we also derived from these tasks different metrics compared to what has been previously used.
+The rationale for the selection of tasks was as follows: in order to replicate and extend previous finding in the word production literature, we included tasks that have been previously used.
+Moreover, we followed recent recommendations originating from the literature on the cognitive functions we are interested in.
+As a result, we relied on additional tasks compared to the one previously used in the literature, and we also derived from these tasks different metrics compared to what has been previously used.

-In the following part we will give a brief overview of our rationale in the selection of the task we relied on for each of the cognitive function (updating, inhibition, sustained attention), and on the way we computed metrics for each of these cognitive functions.
+In the following part we will give a brief overview of our rationale for the selection of the tasks we used to measure each cognitive function (updating, inhibition, and sustained attention), and for the way we computed metrics for each.
 The issue with this approach is that it leads to an inflation of the number of the statistical tests than can be conducted.
-For this reason, we will precise which tests and metrics are used in the planned part of the analysis, and which are used in the exploratory part of the analysis:
+For this reason, we will specify which tests and metrics are planned analyses and which are exploratory.

-Tasks measuring the updating abilities and metrics used for characterizing this ability
+Tasks measuring updating ability and metrics used for characterizing it